 The Trees of Kruger National Park

-Trees of the Kruger National Park
+The Big 8 Trees of Kruger National Park

 The Kruger National Park is home to a wide variety of trees, with over 330 species recorded in the park.
 These trees are a vital part of the park's ecosystem, providing habitat and food for a wide range of animals.
 Here is a detailed overview of some of the most common trees found in the Kruger National Park: